imxiaow/django-xw-project/README.md

 - Using Boostrap
 - django static files
 - django admin panel and models
-- Database Relationships | One To Many & Many to Many
+- Implementing One To Many & Many to Many relationships in Django
+- Django database queryesets